 Crystal meth is a dangerous drug made in illegal labs by mixing over-the-counter cough and cold medications with toxic substances, including antifreeze, battery acid, or drain cleaner.
 The drug is commonly known by various street names, including ice and glass.
 It is highly potent and resembles bluish-tinted or white rocks or pieces of glass.
 Crystal meth is classified as a Schedule II controlled substance, which denotes its high potential for addiction and misuse.

 Crystal meth is a potent drug that induces feelings of happiness and energy in individuals who use it.
 It can be consumed through various methods, such as smoking it with a small glass pipe, swallowing it, snorting it, or injecting it into a vein.
 While smoking may offer a more intense and shorter high, prolonged usage can reduce the intensity of the high.
 Although it can provide a brief rush of euphoria, it poses a serious threat to one’s physical and mental health.

 Regardless of how you take or where you get your meth, drug addiction or overdose can be lethal.
 According to the most recent studies, nine out of ten people who take meth for the first time are likely to get hooked.
 It only takes one hit to start an addiction that is extremely difficult to stop.

 Most people who form a meth addiction will stay on it for months until the effects of the drug take their toll.
 There are several side effects to meth addiction, including:

 - Going several days without eating or sleeping

 - Psychosis, paranoia, and ongoing delusions

 If you do not end your addiction to meth, you will suffer serious terminal health problems or death.
-The only way to successfully get off the drug is to get help from a meth detox center.
-An addiction treatment staff member can help you get through the withdrawal symptoms and keep you motivated to quit for good.
+The only way to get off the drug is to get help from a meth detox center.
+An addiction treatment staff member can help you get through the withdrawal symptoms and motivate you to quit for good.